mist64/cbmbus_doc/3 Commodore DOS.md

 #### Channels 0 and 1

-While channels 2 through 14 can be used to open any kind of file in any mode, channels 0 and 1 are shortcuts that hardcode type and mode:
+While channels 2 through 14 can be used to open a file in any mode, channels 0 and 1 are shortcuts that force the mode and set a default type of `PRG`:

-* Channel 0 is the `LOAD` channel: It forces a type of `PRG` and an access mode of "read".
+* Channel 0 is the `LOAD` channel: It forces an access mode of "read".
-* Channel 1 is the `SAVE` channel: It forces a type of `PRG` and an access mode of "write".
+* Channel 1 is the `SAVE` channel: It forces an access mode of "write".

 ### Directory Listing